NICE: An Algorithm for Nearest Instance Counterfactual Explanations: Experiments

+With respect to NICE, recall that the worst case time complexity (Table \ref{tabcompl} in Section \ref{sec:Reward Functions}) is related to both the $k$ and $m$ values of the treated dataset.
+To demonstrate the impact of different values on CPU time and argue that even for larger values this does not lead to excessive CPU times, we analyze the time complexity of two datasets from Table \ref{TableDataSummary} as examples in Appendix \ref{appendixcompl}.

-Based on these findings, we can conclude that NICE and WIT have the most desirable algorithmic properties.
-The perfect coverage ensures that these algorithms can be used in applications where explanations are required by law such as under Fair Credit Reporting Act~\cite{FCRA}.
-All versions of NICE also have an efficient runtime.
+Based on these findings, we can conclude that all versions of NICE and WIT have the most desirable algorithmic properties.
+Perfect coverage ensures that these algorithms can be used in applications where explanations are required by law, such as under the Fair Credit Reporting Act~\cite{FCRA}.
+All versions of NICE also have an efficient run time.
 This is a must for high-stakes decision making under time pressure like fraud detection, credit scoring and clinical healthcare.
-Appendix \ref{Appendix1} shows that all versions of NICE scale well with the number of features.
-Even for the largest datasets with over 180 features, it has an average runtime of less than 3 seconds and a maximum of 10 seconds.
-This makes NICE useful in Fraud detection and other domains were many predictions are made each second and scalability is a priority.
-Taking in account all algorithmic requirements, we conclude that NICE and WIT are the best option for any generic classification model.
+The detailed results\footnote{See online appendix on GitHub: https://github.com/DBrughmans/NICE\_experiments} show that all versions of NICE scale well with the number of features.
+Even for the largest dataset with over 162 features, the slowest version (NICE(\texttt{plaus})) has an average run time of 17.4 seconds and a maximum of 23.5 seconds.
+This makes NICE useful in domains where predictions are made at high frequency and scalability is a priority.
+Taking into account all algorithmic requirements, we conclude that NICE and WIT are the best options for any generic classification model.
 The other algorithms are useful in specific situations.

-\subsection{Explanation Requirements}
+\subsection{Explanation requirements}